Metalface-code/-Pick-up-a-book-and-read/README.md

  ![image](https://user-images.githubusercontent.com/105470937/214203785-4e0408f6-29fb-4440-8878-5854498ea28a.png)

- ## In conclusion we see that the prices tended to fluctuate through out the years with sharp increases and decreases 4-6 years.
+ ## In conclusion we see that the prices tended to fluctuate throughout the years with sharp increases and decreases every 4-6 years.